zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup-gb.md

 ## Introduction

-In this lab we will provision and setup the resources to execute microservices in your environment.
+In this lab, we will provision and setup the resources to execute microservices in your environment.

 Estimates Lab Time - 20 minutes